MiyamoriLab/SysPL-Dataset/README.md

 # SysPL-Dataset (Systematic Propositional Logic Dataset)
 This repository contains the data used in "Analyzing Systematicity in GPT-2" and the programs for data creation.

-The SysPL-Dataset is a dataset for investigating the systematicity of language models in symbolic reasoning, proposed in the paper "命題論理における言語の構成性に着目した言語モデルの汎化能力の調査".
+The SysPL-Dataset is a dataset for investigating the systematicity of language models in symbolic reasoning, proposed in the paper "Analyzing Systematicity in GPT-2" (in Japanese).
 Specifically, it is a dataset designed to investigate whether the basic propositional logic inference ability that a language model acquires during training can be applied to more complex propositions.